 Researchers found that only about a third of early stage lung cancer patients who kept smoking survived for five years, while 63 to 70 percent of those who quit survived that long.

-They believe survival seemed to come from a lower likelihood of tumor recurrence, not from heart/lung improvements.
+They believe survival seemed to come from a lower likelihood of tumour recurrence, not from heart/lung improvements.

 The American Lung Association says these are surprising, dramatic results.
 The caveat is that they apply to early lung cancer, and very few lung cancers are diagnosed early.